whitewhidow/quest-sideloader-linux/README.md

 Quest(1/2) sideloader for linux , mac and Windows(WSL1).

-UPDATE: 22/10/2020: Browser GUI added!
-(LINUX)
+UPDATE: 22/10/2020: Grapchical Browser added!
+(LINUX/MAC)

 UPDATE: 22/10/2020: Support for sideloading content straight from a mounted drive!
+(LINUX/MAC/WSL1)

+UPDATE: 22/10/2020: Cli-based browser added with suport for dialog!
+(LINUX/MAC/WSL1)

 # Try the one-liner first, no install required (CLI only, no gui)!
 Run from inside any 'app-folder' folder containing an apk, and optional OBB file(s).